joelouthan/theologic.us/content/posts/family_devos-mark/2012-08-13-devotions-mark-140-45-jesus-will-never-reject-us.md

 _1. Did Jesus want to heal the leper?_

-_2. If we are sick, or we have done something wrong, will Jesus ever say, &#8220;No, I will not&#8221; or will he say, &#8220;Yes, I will heal you.
-Yes I will forgive your sins.&#8221;?_
+_2. If we are sick, or we have done something wrong, will Jesus ever say, "No, I will not" or will he say, "Yes, I will heal you.
+Yes I will forgive your sins."?_

 _3. What was Jesus sent to Earth to do?
 Was it heal every single person or did he have a bigger plan?
 What do you think that bigger plan was?_